Universal Translation Services

 Latin Language

 The Latin language is an Indo-European language.
 Did you know that many Catholic prayers are said in Latin?
 It’s true!
-Here are the Catholic Latin phrases and their meanings in English so you can learn more about the Latin terms used during mass and church services or even in some Educational institutions.
+Here are the Catholic Latin phrases and their meanings in English to learn more about the Latin terms used during catholic mass and church services or even in some Educational institutions.

 The History of the Latin Language